 Adam has also spent time working as a field archaeologist in Ireland and Albania and has worked in a drug and alcohol rehabilitation centre for three years.

 Adam joined the College three years ago as Head of RS and PSHE, before taking on the role of Assistant Head of Sixth Form.
 Adam was promoted to Deputy Head (Academic) in September 2018.

-Charlotte Futter - Assistant Head (Pastoral)
+Charlotte Futter - Deputy Head (Pastoral)

 Charlotte’s first taste of teaching was as an assistant at a college in France, during her year out from studying for a BA in French, English and European Comparative Literature.

 After graduating, Charlotte spent two years in Japan, where she studied the language and worked at senior high schools in Kagoshima.